Cocoon: The Return: Reception

 The film had a generally negative reception.
 Roger Ebert of the Chicago Sun-Times gave the film two and a half out of four stars: "Yes, the performances are wonderful, and, yes, it's great to see these characters back again.
 But that's about it.
 For someone who has seen Cocoon, the sequel gives you the opportunity to see everybody saying goodbye for the second time".
 On Rotten Tomatoes, a review aggregator, the film has an approval rating of 31% based on 13 reviews; the average rating is 4.50/10.
 On Metacritic, the film has a score of 45 out of 100 based on 13 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-The film brought $25 million worldwide, far less than the first film's $85 million worldwide gross.
+The film brought in $25 million worldwide, far less than the first film's $85 million worldwide gross.

 Then-U.S. President Ronald Reagan viewed this film at Camp David on November 12, 1988.